-Ramp/Apron: That portion of the Airport Operations Area designated by the Department for aircraft parking.
+Ramp/Apron: That portion of the Airport Operations Area designated by the Department for Aircraft parking.

 Secured Area: That portion of the Airport used to load and unload passengers, sort and load baggage and all adjacent areas included in the Security Identification Display Area.
+The Secured area is depicted in the blue area identified below.